Clarity-Digital-Twin/SeizureTransformer/docs/CORE3_EPILEPSYBENCH_SZCORE.md

 - “SzCORE inflates performance” or “EpilepsyBench is misleading.”
 Prefer neutral framing about different goals.

 Precision in claims (anchor to repo where possible):
-- TUSZ eval counts we use operationally are documented in `docs/evaluation/EVALUATION_RESULTS_TABLE.md` (e.g., 865 files; 469 seizures; 1 file skipped due to EDF header error, fixed elsewhere in repo).
+- TUSZ eval counts we use operationally are documented in `docs/evaluation/EVALUATION_RESULTS_TABLE.md` (e.g., 865 files; 469 seizures; all processed — one file required header repair on a temporary copy via `pyedflib+repaired`).
 - All NEDC usage and definitions are anchored to files under `evaluation/nedc_eeg_eval/v6.0.0` (AAREADME, help, lib sources, params).
 Cite file paths when describing metrics/CLI.
 - SzCORE parameters are anchored to `evaluation/szcore_scoring/run_szcore.py` and dependency pin in `uv.lock`.